k3nnywilliam/bioinformatics/README.md

 # Bioinformatics algorithms

-This repository contains implementation for various bioinformatics algorithms, particularly for analyzing genome sequence.
+This repository contains implementation for various bioinformatics algorithms solution from "Bioinformatics Algorithms: An Active Learning Approach".